The Doctor Who Discovered Vaccines

 For the first time, vaccinations were done on a sweeping scale.

 The triumph paved the way for immunizations, such as the chickenpox vaccine.

 Dr. Jenner died in 1823, having done more than any other person to wipe out one of history's most dreadful diseases.

 The World Health Organization officially declared smallpox eradicated from the world in 1977, when the last case occurred in Africa.
 Its eradication was a result of mass vaccinations that began with Dr. Jenner’s cowpox vaccine.
-The vaccine has remained basically unchanged today.
+The vaccine has remained basically unchanged since then.